Bordeaux (France)

 White Wine

 90% of the wines are red but given the size the 10% is still a significant volume of wine, compared to most wine regions.
-The whites are made of sauvignon blanc, semillion mainly but there are also muscadelle, ugni blanc, colombard, merlot blanc and sauvignon gris planted.
+10% may sound like a small percentage but keep in mind that Bordeaux The whites are made of sauvignon blanc, semillion mainly but there are also muscadelle, ugni blanc, colombard, merlot blanc and sauvignon gris planted.

 Flavours and grapes